watson-intu/self-docs/installation/README.md

 This process stages the executables in the `bin/mac` directory on your local computer.
 You can change into that directory and run the unit_test and self_instance executables.

-PS: If you run into issues with the build, you might have to change a couple of Boost header files, as described here: https://github.com/Homebrew/legacy-homebrew/issues/27396 (specifically, you might have to replace your copy of Boost's boost/atomic/detail/cas128strong.hpp and boost/atomic/detail/gcc-atomic.hpp with the latest available in the Boost directory)
+PS: If you run into issues with the build, you might have to change a couple of Boost header files, as described <a href="https://github.com/Homebrew/legacy-homebrew/issues/27396" target="_blank">here</a> (specifically, you might have to replace your copy of Boost's boost/atomic/detail/cas128strong.hpp and boost/atomic/detail/gcc-atomic.hpp with the latest available in the Boost directory)

 ### Linux